xuanxu/docker-image-buildpack/README.md

 # docker-image-buildpack
-Simple Heroku buildpack to deploy a Docker image
+Simple Heroku buildpack to have Docker runtime engine available